Jeffrey Epstein Is Reportedly Selling His Creepy Helicopter Designed For Cuddling

 Convicted sex offender and accused sex trafficker Jeffrey Epstein has a fancy helicopter — the 2008 Sikorsky S-76 — that he’s reportedly putting on the market.
-Epstein is asking for $3 million for the vehicle, which he allegedly used to shuttle young women to his private parties.
-Fittingly, Page Six reports that the helicopter comes equipped with “four-person divans” that face each other to allow passengers to cuddle on-board their flight.
+Epstein is asking $3 million for the vehicle, which he allegedly used to shuttle young women to his private parties.
+Fittingly, Page Six reports that the helicopter comes equipped with “four-person divans” that face each other to allow passengers to cuddle onboard their flight.

 A used 2008 Sikorsky S-76 can reportedly fetch between $5 to $6 million, but Epstein is looking for a discount to gain liquid assets to post bail.
-In addition, the vehicle bears Epstein’s initials on the tail in the form of the vanity number vanity number 722JE, which most definitely makes it harder to sell given the accusations against the financier.
+In addition, the vehicle bears Epstein’s initials on the tail in the form of the vanity number 722JE, which most definitely makes it harder to sell given the accusations against the financier.

 Epstein has plenty of other creepy toys.
-Per The Inquisitr, his Upper East Side home in New York City was described as by The Cut as “the stuff of nightmares.”
+Per The Inquisitr, his Upper East Side home in New York City was described by The Cut as “the stuff of nightmares.”
 After walking through its 15-foot-high door, visitors face a massive layout with 40 rooms across seven floors.
 The home reportedly contained a creepy self-portrait, body parts as decorations, and a life-size female doll hanging from a chandelier.
-Epstein also put a chessboard at the bottom of the staircase that contained figures modeled after his staffers that are “dressed suggestively.”
+Epstein also put a chessboard at the bottom of the staircase that contained figures modeled after his staffers that were “dressed suggestively.”

 Jeffrey Epstein is seeking $3 million for his 2008 Sikorsky S-76 helicopter which "is outfitted with two 'four-person divans' that face each other rather than individual seats, so passengers can cuddle up." https://t.co/SFcUhjv0IT